 Caffeine is removed from coffee beans while they are green.
 Green coffee beans are beans that have been harvested, removed from the fruit and dried but have not yet been roasted.
 Once green coffee beans are ready for decaffeination there are a few different methods for removing caffeine in use today.
-Solvent-based methods use chemicals like Ethyl acetate or Methylene chloride to remove caffeine while the Swiss Water process requires just water, time and temperature.
+Solvent-based methods use chemicals like Ethyl acetate or Methylene chloride to remove caffeine while the Swiss Water process requires just water, time, filters and temperature.

 Solvent-based decaffeination utilizes Ethyl acetate or Methylene chloride solvents applied directly or indirectly to green coffee beans to dissolve the naturally occurring caffeine.
 The US Food and Drug Administration has determined that neither of these solvents poses a health risk, but some coffee connoisseurs find that coffee decaffeinated with a solvent-based method has less flavor and depth than coffee decaffeinated by other means and can leave a bitter aftertaste.
 If you see the words “naturally decaffeinated” when you buy decaf coffee online or at the store, it is likely that coffee was decaffeinated using Ethyl acetate.

 The Swiss Water® Process – No Added Chemical Solvents

 The Swiss Water process is a method for decaffeinating coffee that was created in Switzerland in the 1930s and scaled for commercial coffee production by the 1980s.
 The Swiss Water Company headquartered in Burnaby, BC, Canada is the only decaffeination facility that is certified organic and Kosher.